stormasm/spanish/log/log26.md

 ---

+todo lo que necesitas hacer es nada - all you need to do is nothing

+---

 - Nunca podré entender esta situación así que no creas que puedas.
 - I will never be able to understand this situation so do not think you can.